 15 years ago - 30-year-old Martin is awarded the Nobel Prize for physics.

-10 years ago - 35-year-old Martin is caught in an accident with Ronnie Raymond & becomes the secondary host of the Firestorm Matrix.
+10 years ago - 35-year-old Martin rejects Caitlyn Snow's attempt to seduce him the day of the Nuclear Matrix experiment.
+Unaware that Henry Hewitt has paid his assistant, Danton Black to sabotage the experiment he is caught in the resulting explosion with Ronnie Raymond & becomes the secondary host of the Firestorm Matrix.
 Together, they join the Justice League as Firestorm.

-9 years ago - 36-year-old Martin & Ronnie Raymond's connection is ruptured, forcing them to reduce their time as Firestorm.
+9 years ago - 36-year-old Martin & Ronnie Raymond battle Danton Black, Plastique & Caitlyn Snow.
+Their connection is ruptured, forcing them to reduce their time as Firestorm.
 The Justice League collapses.

 Part of what made Firestorm a great character was the contrast between Ronnie and Professor Stein.
 Ronnie was a classic young heroic character, but in order to really make his powers work, he had a genius physicist in his head.
-Brilliant scientists like Professor Stein are practically stock characters in comics, but at least Martin got to be part of one of the most powerful superheroes in the history of the Justice League.
+Brilliant scientists like Stein are practically stock characters in comics, but at least Martin got to be part of one of the most powerful superheroes in Justice League History.

-We've invented the idea of the "Matrix Reactor", the idea that the Firestorm Matrix is a result of a specific innovation in Stein's research, rather than a random trick of nuclear fusion that, frankly, doesn't make a whole lot of sense.
+In building out the history and backstory of Firestorm and his villains, we actually found it very useful to use Stein as the factor that ties a lot of the story together. first of all. we've invented the idea of the "Matrix Reactor", suggesting that the Firestorm Matrix is a result of a specific innovation in Stein's research, rather than a random trick of nuclear fusion that, frankly, doesn't make a whole lot of sense.
 Comics don't HAVE to make sense, but every time they do they become a bit more fun.